dudash/openshift-workshops/www/LABS-MASTERLIST.md

 ## workshop-lab-autoscalingapps.md
 Covers how to setup autoscaling in OpenShift - Coming soon.

+## workshop-lab-customs2i.md
+Covers how to create and install custom S2I builders - Coming soon.

 ## workshop-lab-ops.md
 Covers some ops/administrative focused tasks to manage a procuction Open Shift environment - Coming soon.